olutobi1996/pure-souls/README.md

   - The image provided is a picture of a young group of monks meditating together in there traditional robes, it is a very powerful image that provides the user with inspiration of meditating in general and as a group.
   - The image provides the user with another clear understanding of what the website is about and contiunes to follow its message.
+  - The Monk image uses css styling to expand element full width and height and larger than most sections on the page to give that wow factor, this element when also eviewed on other applications will adapt to the width and height of technology used.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)